-Guelph’s new state of the art Organic Waste Processing Facility (OWPF) processes Guelph’s organic waste into clean, nutrient-rich compost.
+Guelph’s state of the art Organic Waste Processing Facility (OWPF) processes Guelph’s organic waste into clean, nutrient-rich compost.
 The facility, located at the Waste Resource Innovation Centre, 110 Dunlop Drive, officially opened on September 27, 2011.

 Waste Resource Innovation Centre Public Liaison Committee

-Waste Diversion Education Centre at the WRIC
+Waste Diversion Education Centre

 The new education centre on waste diversion provides visitors with an understanding of how Guelph’s organics, recyclables and garbage are collected and processed, and how to minimize and divert the amount of garbage we create and send to landfill.

 - Guelph currently generates approximately 10,000 tonnes of organic waste each year.

 - Similar to the capacity of the original composting facility, the Organic Waste Processing Facility is designed to handle 30,000 tonnes of organic material per year to ensure efficiencies of scale (i.e. the minimum capacity in order for the facility to be economically viable) and to allow for future population growth.

 - The amount of organic waste that Guelph generates is expected to grow from approximately 10,000 tonnes to over 16,000 tonnes per year over a 25 year period.